-Tauck officially welcomed its ms Esprit and ms Treasures back into its riverboat fleet in Amsterdam, following a refit and reconfiguration of the ships’ interior spaces which resulted in reduced passenger count and enlarged cabins.
+The travel company brand Tauck (tauck.co.uk) officially welcomed the Scylla-owned vessels ms Esprit and ms Treasures back into its riverboat charter fleet in Amsterdam Holland, following a refit and reconfiguration of the ships’ interior spaces which resulted in reduced passenger count and enlarged cabins.

 Via the reconfigurations, Tauck cruise line continues to prioritize creating roomier public areas and bigger cabins for its passengers, rather than taking the conventional approach of maximizing guest count.
 The Esprit and Treasures were fully gutted in “down-to-the-studs” refit, with the most dramatic change on their Ruby (middle) Decks, where thirty 150ft2 cabins in each vessel’s original configuration were replaced by twenty larger cabins measuring 225ft2.